The Ancient Theatre Archive

 Although the glossary words and definitions were compiled by the author from numerous sources, I wish to acknowledge the following significant works:

-Art & Architecture Thesaurus: The Getty Research Institute. http://www.getty.edu/research/tools/vocabularies/aat/index.html
+Art & Architecture Thesaurus: The Getty Research Institute.
+Getty Research Institute, www.getty.edu/research/tools/vocabularies/aat/index.html.

 Bieber, Margarete.
-The History of The Greek and Roman Theatre.
-2nd ed.
-Princeton, New Jersey: Princeton University Press, 1961.
+The History of the Greek and Roman Theatre.
+2nd ed., Princeton University Press, 1961.

 Izenour, George.
 Roofed Theaters of Classical Antiquity.
-New Haven and London: Yale University Press, 1992.
+Yale University Press, 1992.

 Sear, Frank.
 Roman Theatres: An Architectural Study.
-Oxford and New York: Oxford University Press, 2006.
+Oxford University Press, 2006.

-Thaer, Bill.
-LacusCurtius: Into the Roman World. https://penelope.uchicago.edu/Thayer/E/Roman/home.html
+Thayer, Bill.
+LacusCurtius: Into the Roman World. penelope.uchicago.edu/Thayer/E/Roman/home.html.